yuanbing/careers/README.rst

 Above all, we want A players.
 Our standards are very, very high but we are at the very early stages and want high-quality talent that will attract other high-quality talent.

+We are a Python/Django shop.
+We trust the right engineer will not have a problem switching to these but without knowledge of either the hiring process will be very difficult.

 What we offer
 =============